hharas/aati/README.md

 # Contribution

-Any contributions to the Aati Package Manager are welcomed.
+Any contributions to Aati are welcomed.
 This Project is definitely incomplete and immature, so any development is appreciated.

 # License

-Aati is licensed under the GNU General Public License V3.0.
+The Aati Package Manager is licensed under the GNU General Public License V3.0.